asadkhalid305/lab-sops-simulator/README.md

 ## Features
 - Option to discover a simulation for multiple SOPs. ✔️
 - See records of priovious simulations. ✔️
-- Sort, paginate results. ✔️
+- Sort or paginate records. ✔️
 - View any existing simulations. ✔️
 - Edit any existing simulations. ✔️
 - Add new simulations. ✔️